 Be flexible about sleep:

 As much as you may want to stick to a nap and bedtime schedule, the time change, excitement level, and opportunities to take in the sights means you need to relax your routine a tad.
-Spending 45 minutes fighting with your preschooler to nap and missing the character parade just isn’t worth it (believe me, I know from experience).
+Spending 45 minutes fighting with your toddler to nap and missing the character parade just isn’t worth it (believe me, I know from experience).
 Part of the fun of being on vacation is staying up a little later and snoozing in the stroller (or the car).
-The memories you’re creating with your child more than make up for those lost zzz’s.
+The memories you’re creating with your young child more than make up for those lost zzz’s.
 Besides, you can get your child back on track on the trip home.

 Drink and wash up:

-Little hands like to touch everything—hand rails, coins on the floor, toilet seats.
+Little children's hands like to touch everything—hand rails, coins on the floor, toilet seats.
 Keeping your kids healthy on the go begins with simple things: making sure they’re drinking lots of water and washing their hands often, suggests pediatrician Tanya Altmann.
 M.D., author of Mommy Calls.
 Keep a stash of Clorox Disinfecting Wipes On the Go handy, too, recommends Dr. Altmann.
 They’re especially good on the plane to wipe down tray tables, arm rests, and plane windows (where little faces love to press their noses and peer out).

 Plus: How to Get Kids Super Pumped for Vacation